rheslip/Pico-Sequencer/README.md

 Scales can be selected from the note menu.
 There are 10 scales: chromatic, major, minor, harmonic minor, major pentatonic, minor pentatonic, dorian, phrygian, lydian and mixolydian.
 Note that each track can have its own scale.

 Tempo can be set on each note track from 20-240 BPM.
-Although its shown in each note menu for consistency there is only one BPM value which is used for all tracks.
+Although its shown in every note menu for consistency there is only one BPM value which is used for all tracks.

 Host Sync and Control

-External MIDI clock and transport works automatically - if the host supplies clock the Pico Sequencer will sync to it.
-Note that it takes quite a few clocks (typically a few bars) for the sequencer to sync its clock to the host.
-Hopefully I can speed this up in future.
+External MIDI clock is set up in the note menu.
+Internal/external clock is shown in every note menu for consistency but it is used for all tracks.
 MIDI start, stop and pause messages from the host are also processed.
 Host control has not been tested extensively but seems to work OK with AUM on iPadOS.

-My Comments on the Pico Sequencer:
+Comments on the Pico Sequencer:

-I find its best to start with something simple - one track with maybe 4 notes, play with the gates etc to get something musically interesting before tweeking too much other stuff.
+Its best to start with something simple - one track with maybe 4 notes, play with the gates etc to get something musically interesting before tweeking too much other stuff.
 If you start out with a bunch of different sequencer lengths, clock rates etc the results will likely be kind of wonky.
 If you are  getting a lot of bum notes check that the tracks have musically related scales and roots.
 You will usually want all tracks on the same root and scale, or roots up or down by octaves.

 The code uses both cores of the Pico.
 First core is used for scanning the encoders and handling the graphical UI and menus.
 For timing accuracy the second core is dedicated to clocking the sequencers and sending MIDI notes.
-The code has gotten a little bit out of hand as I added more features.
-Not terrible but its not object oriented and there are a lot of global variables and perhaps not obvious interactions.
+The code is not terrible but its not object oriented and there are a lot of global variables and perhaps not obvious interactions.
 I wrote the menu code a couple of years ago and I keep tweeking it for every new project.
 I wish I was a better C++ programmer.

 Still todo: